 LegalZoom is not a law firm and doesn't provide legal representation (although they do offer advice and consultation services through their independent network of attorneys).
 Rather, LegalZoom's goal is to simplify complex legal processes, which makes it easier for people to navigate legal tasks on their own.

-In addition to forming and registering businesses, creating and reviewing legal documents, trademark registration, and estate planning, LegalZoom also provides registered agent services for $299 per year.
+In addition to forming and registering businesses, creating and reviewing legal documents, trademark registration, and estate planning, LegalZoom also provides registered agent services for $249 per year.
+The service auto-renews each year, and the renewal rate is subject to change.
 With LegalZoom's registered agent services, businesses receive alerts for important mail, reminders about important deadlines, and identity theft protection.

 3) Rocket Lawyer